0 of 37 Questions completed

 What is the negative predictive value of the new test?

 A new screening test is developed for colorectal cancer.
 It is a blood test which detects a protein; the higher the level of the protein, the more likely a patient is to have colorectal cancer.
-If the cut-off for a positive test is increased,
+If the cut-off for a positive test is increased, which of the following statistical value would also be increased?

 Which one of the following statements regarding the use of the p-value in statistical hypothesis testing is correct?